 The differences between the models’ scoring factors are relatively superficial.
-Ultimately, both FICO and VantageScore evaluate essentially the same data to create your score, although they organize this data differently.
+Ultimately, both FICO and VantageScore evaluate essentially the same data to create your score.

 Which factors have the biggest impact on your credit score?

-It’s worth noting that two of the five key scoring factors have much larger impacts on your credit score than the others: payment history and credit utilization.
+Two of the five scoring factors have much larger impacts on your credit score than the others: payment history and credit utilization.

 Your payment history has the biggest impact on both your FICO and VantageScore credit scores.
 It makes up 35% of your FICO score and 40% of your VantageScore.

-Consistently paying your bills on time increases your credit score, while late payments damage it.
-Lenders usually report missed payments to the bureaus once they’re 30 days overdue, meaning you should always catch up on any overdue debts before you get a negative mark on your credit report.
+Consistently paying your bills on time increases your credit score, while making late payments damages it.
+Lenders usually report missed payments to the bureaus once they’re 30 days overdue, so you should always catch up on any overdue debts before you get a negative mark on your credit report.

-If your payments become extremely overdue, you may also get more serious negative entries on your credit report, like a collection account (a debt that your lender has sold or transferred to a debt collection agency because you didn’t repay it).
+If your payments become extremely overdue, you may also get more serious negative entries on your credit report, like collection accounts.
+(A collection account is a debt that your lender has sold or transferred to a debt collection agency because you didn’t repay it.)

 Credit utilization rate

 Both credit scoring models reward you for having a lower credit utilization rate, i.e., for using less credit.
-That’s because using a lot of credit suggests that you might be financially struggling, which means you could miss payments.
+That’s because using a lot of credit suggests that you might be financially struggling, which means you could be in danger of missing payments.

 How credit utilization works

 Let’s imagine you have a combined credit card limit of $10,000 across all of your credit cards, but you’ve only spent $800 this month.
-Your current utilization rate is 8% (since 800 divided by 10,00 is 0.08), which is well within the recommended limits).
+Your current utilization rate is 8% (since 800 divided by 10,00 is 0.08), which is well within the recommended limits.

 To achieve the highest credit score possible, VantageScore says you should use less than 10% of your available credit.
 1 However, other experts say it’s fine to use up to 30% of your available credit on your credit cards.